olemlong/SmartParts/README.md

 ![](images/Esp8266.png)

 This controls the cabinet.
 When the controller connects to the wifi network, the controller is ready for data input.
 It subscribes to a topic that coresponds to the cabinet number.
 When the client software publishes data on this topic, the controller will light up leds according to this data.
+I use one 230v -> 5v 1A power supply for each cabinet (2 pin plug).
+The 3 pin plug is 5v, GND and data for the leds.

 Server